How to Grow, Care and Propagate Traveller's Palm (Ravenala madagascariensis)

 In addition, reduce watering during the cold season to maintain the soil slightly moist as growth is reduced at this time thus the plant does not require much water.

 The second possible cause of yellow leaves in Traveller's Tree is underfeeding.
-Feed the Traveller's Palm with a nitrogen-rich, water-soluble fertilizer monthly during the growing season.
+Feed the plant with a nitrogen-rich, water-soluble fertilizer monthly during the growing season.
+Withhold fertilizer in the cold season as growth is reduced at this time and excess fertilizer can lead to brown leaves.
+Learn how to feed houseplants.

 Brown leaves